fr en es pt

 Contact the author rss astronoo

-Image: Constellation of Orion.
-Image reworked from Open Source Stellarium software.
+Image: Orion Constellation.
+Image enhanced using the Open Source Stellarium software.

-The constellation of Orion is one of the most famous constellations in the night sky.
-It is visible in the northern hemisphere during the winter.
-Orion is easily recognizable by his characteristic hunter form.
-He is depicted as a giant warrior holding a sword and shield, and surrounded by shining stars.
+The Orion constellation is one of the most famous constellations in the night sky.
+It is visible in the northern hemisphere during winter.
+Orion is easily recognizable thanks to its distinctive shape of a hunter.
+It is depicted as a giant warrior holding a sword and shield, surrounded by bright stars.

-The constellation of Orion is also associated with several legends in different cultures.
-In Greek mythology, Orion was a giant, brave hunter.
+The Orion constellation is also associated with several legends in different cultures.
+In Greek mythology, Orion was a giant and brave hunter.
 He was so strong that he could walk on water without drowning.
-However, he was trapped by a scorpion sent by the goddess of the hunt, Artemis, and was eventually lifted up into the sky to become the constellation Orion.
+However, he was tricked by a scorpion sent by Artemis, the goddess of the hunt, and was eventually placed in the sky to become the Orion constellation.

-The brightest stars in the constellation Orion are Betelgeuse and Rigel.
-Betelgeuse is a giant red star, while Rigel is a bright blue star.
-Betelgeuse is one of the largest and most luminous stars known, with an estimated diameter over 1,000 times that of the Sun.
+The brightest stars in the Orion constellation are Betelgeuse and Rigel.
+Betelgeuse is a red giant star, while Rigel is a bright blue star.
+Betelgeuse is one of the largest and brightest stars known, with an estimated diameter over 1,000 times that of the Sun.
 Rigel is also a very interesting star because it is very young and shines intensely due to its large amount of energy.

-The constellation of Orion is also home to the famous "Trapezium" of Orion, a group of four stars very close to each other.
+The Orion constellation is also home to the famous "Trapezium" of Orion, a group of four stars very close to each other.
 These stars are all very young and are forming from a cloud of gas and dust.

-The constellation Orion is located in the Milky Way, the white band of stars that can be seen in the night sky.
-She is part of a group of constellations called the Winter Constellations, which also include Coachman, Taurus, and Gemini.
+The Orion constellation is located in the Milky Way, the white band of stars visible in the night sky.
+It is part of a group of constellations called the winter constellations, which also include Auriga, Taurus, and Gemini.

-Now that you know a little more about the constellation Orion, try to spot it the next time you look at the night sky.
-Perhaps you can identify the bright stars of Betelgeuse and Rigel, as well as the other stars that make up this fascinating constellation.
+Now that you know a little more about the Orion constellation, try spotting it the next time you look at the night sky.
+Maybe you can identify the bright stars Betelgeuse and Rigel, as well as the other stars that make up this fascinating constellation.

 1997 © Astronoo.com − Astronomy, Astrophysics, Evolution and Ecology.